django-tastypie/django-tastypie/docs/tutorial.rst

     instances of :class:`~tastypie.resources.Resource` and lowercasing the string.
 So ``EntryResource`` would become just ``entry``.

-    It's included in this example for clarity, especially when looking at the URLs, but you may feel free to omit it if you're comfortable with this behavior.
+    We've included the ``resource_name`` attribute in this example for clarity, especially when looking at the URLs, but you should feel free to omit it if you're comfortable with the automatic behavior.

 Hooking Up The Resource(s)